appbaseio/esc/searchbar/auto-complete.md

 We can also use the suggest query for building a search as-you-type suggestions feature by arranging the other items in a dropdown list.
 However, doing so has some limitations.

-1. We can't detect suggestions on a full-text phrase if the user starts typing from the middle of the phrase.
+1. We can't detect suggestions on a full-text phrase if the user starts typing from the middle of the phrase or even the middle of the word.
-2. We can't show additional fields of the document as a part of the suggestion UI \(like images\) since the **completion suggest** query only returns the field in question.
+2. Prior to v5 of Elasticsearch, we couldn't show additional fields of the document as a part of the suggestion UI \(like images\) since the **completion suggest** query only returns the field in question.

 ---